GabssJS/Digital-Clock/README.md

 # Basic Digital Clock
 A basic digital clock made with React JS and Bootstrap, along with some plain CSS for more specific styling.

+#How to access

+You can access the [firebase link](https://basic-digital-clock.web.app/) or install it manually.

 # Installing

 ## Requirements